litex-hub/litex-renode/README.md

 # litex-renode
 Tools for using [Renode](http://renode.io) from [Antmicro](http://antmicro.com) with [LiteX](http://github.com/enjoy-digital/litex) for simulation.

-This repo hosts the parser of LiteX 'csr.csv' file generating scripts for Renode allowing to simulate the given configuration of the LiteX SoC.
+This repo hosts the parser of LiteX 'csr.json' file generating scripts for Renode allowing to simulate the given configuration of the LiteX SoC.

 ### Renode